Flood Watch vs. Flood Warning: What They Mean and How to Get Ready

 Review your insurance.
 There’s typically a 30-day waiting period before a new NFIP flood policy takes effect—don’t wait for a storm to file paperwork.

-What to Do During a Flood Warning:
+What to Do During a Flood Warning — Immediate Action Steps:

-A Warning means water is threatening now.
+A warning means water is threatening now.

-- Move, don’t wait.
+• Move, don’t wait.
 Follow evacuation orders, get to higher ground, and stay off bridges over fast-moving water.

-- “Turn Around, Don’t Drown.”
+• “Turn Around, Don’t Drown.”
 Never drive through flooded roads.
 Visibility is deceptive, roadbeds may be washed out, and moving water is stronger than you think.

-- If you must shelter in place, shift to upper floors, shut off electricity if instructed, and keep phones charging and dry.
+• If you must shelter in place, shift to upper floors, shut off electricity if instructed, and keep phones charging and dry.

 Assume floodwater is contaminated.
 Wear gloves and boots; discard porous items that can’t be cleaned quickly.